 This campground has a total of 26 sites which are all for tents only.
 Sorry, no RVs at this one.

-This lone campground in the west side of Rocky Mountain National Park has a mountain pine beetle infestation, causing most trees to be removed and the lack of shade at campsites.
+This lone campground on the west side of Rocky Mountain National Park has a mountain pine beetle infestation, causing most trees to be removed and the lack of shade at campsites.

 If you didn’t book your reservation in advance or you’d like to stay outside the park, then you have several options for RV parks near Rocky Mountain National Park.

 Jellystone of Estes Park Colorado offers RV campsites, tent camping, cabins and even RV rentals.
-It’s located on the East side of Estes Park making it a little bit of a drive to get there.
+It’s located on the East side of Estes Park making it a little drive to get there.